SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 Ambiguity can easily arise when using a preference that can be either binary or
 unary: `> < =`.
 The default assumption is that if a value follows the preference, then the preference is binary.
-It will be unary if a carat (up-arrow), a closing parenthesis, another preference, or a comma follows it.
+It will be unary if a caret (up-arrow), a closing parenthesis, another preference, or a comma follows it.

 Below are four examples of legal, although unrealistic, actions that have the